 Opossums are rarely found to be rabid and appear to be resistant to many viral diseases such as distemper, parvovirus, and feline hepatitis normally found in domestic animals (cats and dogs) as well as some wild mammals.
 The resistance to many of the viral diseases is thought to be due, at least in part, to the slightly lower body temperature of the opossum as compared to other mammals.

 Young opossums leave the pouch when they are two to three months old but remain near the female so that they can return to her pouch to nurse.
 During this stage of their life, the young will then hang onto the mother's back as she forages and will begin to eat solid foods.
-By the time they are three to four months old, they will be weaned and on their own.
+By the time they are four months old, they will be weaned and on their own.

 Opossums, for their size, are one of the shortest-lived animals in the world.
 Those individuals that do live into their second year show many of the classic signs of advanced aging such as weight loss, lessened motor coordination, and formation of cataracts.
 Why this occurs so early in this species is unknown.
 Captive opossums have been recorded as living about twice as long as wild opossums.